Spotify’s Q4 earnings: 271 million subscribers and tremendous podcast growth

 Spotify attributes a majority of the 5% fall in premium ARPU to “the extension of the free trial period across our entire product suite in the quarter.”
 Other notable points from Spotify’s results include tremendous growth in its podcasting content.
 Spotify says that it now has 700,000 podcast titles on its platform and podcast consumption hours grew 200% year-over-year.

 Spotify also revealed its full 2020 guidance.
-The company says by the end of 2020 it expects to have between 328 million and 348 million monthly active users, 126 million and 131 million premium subscribers, and total revenue of between €1.71 billion and €1.91 billion ($1.88 billion to $2.1 billion).
+The company says by the end of 2020 it expects to have between 328 million and 348 million monthly active users, between 126 million and 131 million premium subscribers, and total revenue of between €1.71 billion and €1.91 billion ($1.88 billion to $2.1 billion).